eitangueron/Sorting-Algorithms-Visualiser/README.md

 Each bar represents a number, height is accordingly.
 The numbers that are compared are marked in yellow, and you can see the swaps occurring.

-Personally, i'm fascinated by sorting algorithms and enjoyed deeply creating this project, and enhanced my knowledge through it.
-I hope that you'll enjoy playing around with this visualisation tool just as much as I enjoyed building it, and maybe notice and learn something new from seeing the Algorithms visualised. 💪💙
+Personally, i'm fascinated by sorting algorithms and enjoyed deeply creating this project and enhanced my knowledge through it.

+I hope that you'll enjoy playing around with this visualisation tool just as much as I enjoyed building it, and maybe notice and learn something new from seeing the algorithms visualised. 💪💙

 ## <ins> How to use:
 - Pick an algorithm